dem-net/DEM.Net/README.md

 #DEM.Net
 Digital Elevation Model samples in C#.
 GeoTiff file parsing and DEM querying.
-The goal is to provide on the fly DEM querying from GeoJSON or WKT geometries.
+The goal is to provide on the fly DEM querying from GeoJSON or WKT geometries :
+- No big RAM cache
+- Fast and optimized data retrieval as precise as possible

 # How to run the SampleApp
 (Work in progress)